Menu

 Check the Indoor Calendar or the Outdoor Calendar to confirm start time for drop-in sessions.
 Times vary according to the season and the available venues, and sometimes there are last-minute cancellations (particularly for school venues).
 Always check the calendar before heading out to play.
 See the Member's FAQ for more information on the different types of organized play you will see referenced in our calendars.

 Many members play outdoors at times that are not scheduled by the club.
-The club’s Facebook group is the best way to organize a play session outside of scheduled hours.
+The club’s Facebook group and our Whatsapp groups are two of the best ways to organize a play session outside of scheduled hours.
 Only club members can join our Facebook group.
+See our Social Media webpage under the Members menu for more information.

 Most club play sessions are either paddle box play or round robin sessions.